michals/track-ip/README.md

 Define data model for storing ip and hostname (kind: Host).
 Update save handler to create or update host ip in datastore.
 Update show handler to resolve ip based on datastore.

+## Step 4

+Added Profile kind with reference to user object as a key and list of host keys.
+Added login/logout on main page handler.
+Creating profile for logged user and loading profile for user with profile already created.